biodiversity-exploratories-synthesis/Forest_functions_dataset/README.md

 # Versions

-- August 2023: Currently final decisions are being made on what to include in the synthesis forest functions dataset.
+- April 2024: Currently the synthesis dataset is being finished and the upload is in progress.

 # Scripts